allow 60 minutes

 Due to our exciting Vision 2020 redevelopment project, this self-guided tour will run in terms 1 and 2 only.

-This hour-long, self-guided journey introduces students at all levels to the Library's unique heritage spaces, from artworks in the Cowen Gallery to aerial views from the top floor of the iconic La Trobe Reading Room.
+This hour-long, self-guided journey introduces students at all levels to the Library's unique heritage spaces, from exhibitions in the Dome Galleries to aerial views from the top floor of the iconic La Trobe Reading Room.

 See treasures such as Ned Kelly's armour, Batman's deed and the Shakespeare stained-glass window on this self-paced tour.

 - explore the Library's unique heritage spaces, including the iconic La Trobe Reading Room

-- view significant artefacts, artworks and other historical materials up close in the Changing face of Victoria and World of the book (formerly Mirror of the world) exhibitions
+- view significant artefacts, artworks and other historical materials up close in the Changing face of Victoria and World of the book exhibitions

 - learn about the Library's significant role in documenting the history of Victoria.

 This program links to the Victorian Curriculum and assists students to:

 - evaluate the historical significance of an event, idea, individual or place (VCHHC128)